A Critical Assessment of PINNs and Operator Learning for Geotechnical Engineering: Multi-Layer Perceptrons in Geotechnical Engineering

 \section{Multi-Layer Perceptrons in Geotechnical Engineering}

-Multi-layer perceptrons (MLPs) are the foundation of modern neural networks.
-Understanding how they work clarifies why they fail in certain geotechnical applications.
-An MLP transforms inputs into outputs through layers of interconnected neurons.
-Each neuron computes a weighted sum of its inputs, adds a bias term, and passes the result through a nonlinear activation function (\cref{fig:perceptron}):
+A neural network represents a parameterized function.
+The simplest form we consider is the multi-layer perceptron (MLP), which also underlies the PINN, DeepONet, and GNS variants we discuss later.
+An MLP transforms inputs into outputs through layers of interconnected neurons, each of which computes a weighted sum of its inputs, adds a bias term, and passes the result through a nonlinear activation function $g$, as shown in \cref{fig:perceptron}.

-where $x_i$ are inputs (e.g., depth, cone resistance, pore pressure), $w_i$ are learnable weights, $w_0$ is the bias, and $g$ is the activation function.
+Here $x_i$ are inputs such as depth, cone resistance, or pore pressure; $w_i$ are learnable weights; $w_0$ is the bias; and $g$ is the activation function.

-The key insight is that only the weights and biases are trainable.
-The activation function $g$ is fixed---chosen before training and never modified.
-This means the network learns by adjusting linear combinations; all nonlinearity comes from the fixed activation function applied to these linear combinations.
-Training minimizes a loss function measuring prediction error.
-For regression, the mean squared error is typical:
+Training changes the weights and biases, while the activation function $g$ is fixed before training and remains unchanged throughout.
+The network therefore learns by adjusting linear combinations of fixed nonlinear basis functions.
+For regression, the usual training objective is the mean squared error,

-Weights update iteratively via gradient descent, $w \leftarrow w - \eta \nabla_w \mathcal{L}$, where $\eta$ is the learning rate.
-Backpropagation computes these gradients efficiently by applying the chain rule layer by layer, working backward from output to input.
-Stacking neurons into multiple layers allows the network to learn hierarchical features, with early layers capturing simple patterns and deeper layers combining these into complex relationships.
+Gradient descent updates the weights iteratively, $w \leftarrow w - \eta \nabla_w \mathcal{L}$, with $\eta$ the learning rate.
+Backpropagation computes those gradients by applying the chain rule layer by layer from output to input.
+Multiple layers enlarge the class of functions that can be represented, but they do not remove the dependence of extrapolation behavior on the chosen architecture and activation functions.